 The memorized host keys are called known host keys and they are stored in a file called

 known_hosts in OpenSSH.
 As long as host keys don't change, this appoach is very easy to use and provides fairly good security.
 However, in large organization and when the keys change, maintaining known hosts files can become very time-consuming.
 Using certificates for host keys is recommended in that case.
 Tectia SSH supports standard X.509 certificates for hosts.
 OpenSSH has its own proprietary certificate format.
 The advantage of standard-based certificates is that they can be issued by any certificate authority (CA), whereas no reliable CAs exist for OpenSSH keys.
-See the dedicated page on certificates with SSH for more information.

 A session key in SSH is an encryption key used for encrypting the bulk of the data in a connection.
 The session key is negotiated during the connection and then used with a symmetric encryption algorithm and a message authentication code algorithm to protect the data.
 For more information, see the separate page on session keys.